Dries Buytaert

 • Seek to understand.
 Don't make assumptions.
 Don't assume you know what someone is thinking or why they're acting like they are.
 Ask and you'll nearly always find out that your assumption was wrong.

-• Work hard but never hide in your work.
-When unhappy, working more will never change the outcome.
+• Work hard with purpose, but never hide in your work.
+When you're unhappy or stuck, working more won't fix the real problem.
 I've made this mistake many times.
+Direct your effort toward what matters, not just toward staying busy.

 • Go on holiday with your friends.
 You'll remember these holidays forever.
 I still remember every holiday with friends.